OsamahAnsari/ProjectTalos/_posts/2020-11-4-aesthetic-work-begins-prototyping-continues.md

 Finally, I improved a lot of the scripts I already had to make player movement more smooth and to add a jump mechanic.
 I also made camera movement much more smooth and accurate to the player's movements.
 Finally I continued working on the GameManager, setting up more of the features necessary to run the game.
 I began setting up win conditions and starting states.

 ![Gameplay Update](/resources/alpha-2-basic.gif "Gameplay Update")

+## Basic Prototyping (~0.5 hours)

+I did some very basic prototyping with the new jump mechanic and the new flower model.
+It seems to work okay, but both things definitely need some tweaking and work before next week.
+I feel like until I add obstacles and the health decrease, the game won't truely be testable or "fun".

 ## Next Week's Plan